 Las Vegas: I’d say the best food in town, well priced, friendly staff and (for cat lovers) a cute mum and kitten combo that stalk the dining area.
 The mango shakes are especially good as is the curry rice.

 Dreamer’s Bakery: This is a very cute bakery.
 The coffee may be 3-in-1 instant, but the baked goods are fresh.
-Plus, I got a chance to meet to lovely rice terrace workers who, after a good chat, invited me back to their village to learn how to make rice wine.
-Sadly, the process takes 5-days and I didn’t have enough time…but maybe one day.
+Plus, I got a chance to meet the lovely rice terrace workers who, after a good chat, invited me back to their village to learn how to make rice wine.
+Sadly, the process takes 5 days and I didn’t have enough time…but maybe one day.